sanko/FFI-SDL3.pm/README.md

 ## 2D Accelerated Rendering

 This category contains functions for 2D accelerated rendering.
-You may import these functions with the `:rendering` tag.
+You may import these functions with the `:render` tag.

 This API supports the following features: